giovaniv/wpviewer/readme.md

 ## Getting Started

--Install all dependencies (using the `npm install` command).
+- Install all dependencies (using the `npm install` command).

--Run the web server using the `npm run server` command.
+- Run the web server using the `npm run server` command.